Thani Oruvan: Theatrical and distribution

-Marketing

-The film's first look poster was released on 11 July 2015.
-The teaser of the film was released on 19 July 2015.
-The theatrical trailer was released on 15 August 2015.

 Home media

-The satellite rights of the film were sold to Sun TV.
-The film's television premiere took place on 1 May 2016, coinciding with May Day.
+The film's television premiere took place on Sun TV on 1 May 2016, coinciding with May Day.

 Reception

 Box office

 The film collected ₹14.50 crore in Tamil Nadu in first day.
 It also collected US$1.87 Million in the United States.
 In Chennai, the film earned ₹1.28 crore in its first weekend; in its second weekend the film collected ₹1.06 crore at the box office.
 The total collection of the film by the end of 18 days was ₹34.86 crore.
 The film collected more than ₹65 crore within 10 days of its release at the worldwide collections.

 Thani Oruvan completed 50 days of theatrical run, in which the film's worldwide collection was estimated to be over ₹150 crore.
-It was listed as one of the top 10 highest grossing Tamil films of the year.